Undergraduate Production Regulations

 - Theatrical lighting fixtures without lenses must have a safety screen securely fastened to the lighting fixture to protect the exposed lamp.
 Exposed bulbs hung over audience or acting areas must have a shatter resistant coating.

 - Where used, lighting towers over 10 feet tall must be secured at the top and secured or sufficiently weighted at the bottom to prevent falling.
 Lighting towers or booms up to ten feet tall and/or with up to four lights must have at least 125 pounds of counter-weight secured to the base.
-The use of towers or booms greater than 10 feet high or with more than four lights is prohibited at all locations except the Off Broadway Theater, the Whitney Theater, and YSD/YRT venues.
+The use of towers or booms greater than 10 feet high or with more than four lights is prohibited at all locations except the Off Broadway Theater, the Theater and Performance Studies black box, and YSD/YRT venues.

 - Any floor mounted lighting must be located, enclosed, and/or marked such that it does not pose a hazard to audience or production team members.
 Specific plan for floor mounted lighting must be approved by UP prior to load in.